All Scripture quotations are from the 1901 American Standard Version (updated) unless otherwise noted.

 (Ro 11:7-10) 7 What then?
 That which Israel sought, it did not obtain; but the elect obtained it, and the rest were hardened: 8 according as it is written, God gave them a spirit of stupor, eyes that they should not see, and ears that they should not hear, to this very day.
 9 And David says, Let their table be made a snare, and a trap, And a stumbling block, and a retribution to them: 10 Let their eyes be darkened, that they may not see, And bend their backs always.

 The “rest” refers back to “Israel,” whom Paul just mentioned.
 The nation rejected Christ, seeking to establish their own righteousness that is based on the law, rather than on the righteousness that is based on faith in Christ (Ro 10:3-6).
 Thus God judged the nation for their unbelief (vs. 20) by “hardening” the nation as a whole.
-We also see God’s judgment upon the nation via the Roman armies in AD 70, where Jerusalem and its temple was destroyed.
+We also see God’s judgment upon the nation via the Roman armies in AD 70, where Jerusalem and its temple were destroyed.
 This hardness, and this inability to “hear” and “see” of national Israel will never cease (Ro 11:25-26), — rather they will “always” be under the heavy burden of the law they cling to (vs. 10).

 However, individual “elect” Jews still came to faith in Christ (believing remnant), as it is to this day, and will continue to be so up till the return of Christ.
 The nation of Israel is now no different than any other nation.
 All have individuals who obtain salvation, while there will never be any nation where every person gets saved.
 Thus there will always be a remnant of Jews who will embrace Jesus as their Lord and Savior, just as there will always be a remnant of Gentiles from every other nation.

 Something important to understand about this hardening and blindness is, that we all come into the world blind and hardened to the truth.
 We’re all totally depraved (Acts 26:18; Col 1:13; Eph 2:1-5; 1 Cor 2:14).
 Our eyes are only opened to the truth as the Holy Spirit reveals it to us.
-Whether we’re Jews or Gentiles, we’re all spiritually blind and hardened to the truth until the Holy Spirit opens our eyes — which He does at some point when He calls His elect unto Christ.
+Whether we’re Jews or Gentiles, we’re all spiritually blind and hardened to the truth until the Holy Spirit opens our eyes — which He does at some point when He calls His elect unto Christ (2 Th 2:13).

 (Ro 11:11) 11 I say then, Did they stumble that they might fall?
 Certainly not!: But by their fall salvation has come to the Gentiles, to provoke them to jealousy.